 - Averted in Brooklyn Nine-Nine when Amy seems all set up to do this, but instead jumps on top of the hood to tackle a perp.
 Since she's wearing a wedding dress, she might not have wanted to get it dirty by doing a more traditional hood slide.

-- Many consider Bo Duke from The Dukes of Hazzard to be the Trope Codifier, as he or his cousin Bo tended to perform hood slides on the General Lee whenever there was going to be a car chase.
+- Many consider Luke Duke from The Dukes of Hazzard to be the Trope Codifier, as he or his cousin Bo tended to perform hood slides on the General Lee whenever there was going to be a car chase.
 It helped that it was enshrined in the opening titles (as pictured above), so you saw it every week regardless.

 - It's Always Sunny in Philadelphia.
-In one episode, the gang has made a homemade Lethal Weapon sequel that contains a scene where Frank's and Dennis's characters both perform a hood slide on a car in succession.
+In one episode, the gang has made a homemade Lethal Weapon sequel that contains a scene where Frank and Dennis' characters perform a hood slide on a car in succession.

 - A shot of one of the characters performing a hood slide is featured in the music video to Beastie Boys "Sabotage", as expected since the whole video is a 70s cop show parody.